 Disclaimer

-This article is for educational purposes and does not replace veterinary advice, diagnosis, or treatment.
+This article is for educational purposes only and does not replace veterinary advice, diagnosis, or treatment.
 If your cat is open-mouth breathing, struggling to breathe, has blue/gray or very pale gums, collapses, or appears severely unwell, seek emergency veterinary care immediately.

 Post a Comment